woupiestek/midistuff_ts/log.md

 Options: `_.4` `!ppp` `|ppp`.

 - At the moment, there is no ambiguity to forces dynamics to use the \dyn keyword.
 Of course, the following big step is translations back and forth between formats.

 Might as well use special token for each of them, now.

+How about this: durations are mostly fractional, and other numbers are not, So we may replace the `;.` with a single indicator for fractional hexadecimals.

+Accidental problem: `0- 3` and `0 -3` cannot be told apart now.

 ## 2023-11-8